ksachdeva/node-docker-compose/README.md

 // and merge them in environmentVariables const environmentVariables = { MY_ENV_VAR1 : 'value' };

-// Create the project
-const project = new Project({
+// Create the project by passing the project config const project = new Project({
-    pull : true,
-    composeSpec : composeFilePath,
+    pull : true,    // Note - At present no impact composeSpec : composeFilePath,
     projectName : 'MyComposeProj',
     environmentVariables: environmentVariables